Graded Poisson Algebras

 Let $A$ be an associative algebra with product $\mu$, and consider the Hochschild cochain complex $\mathsf{Hoch}(A)=\prod_{n\ge 0}\mathrm{Hom} (A^{\otimes n},A)[-n+1]$.
 There are two basic operations between two elements $f\in\mathrm{Hom}(A^{\otimes k},A)[-k+1]$ and $g\in\mathrm{Hom}(A^{\otimes l},A)[-l+1]$, namely a degree zero product

 and a degree -1 bracket $\{f,g\}=f\circ g -(-1)^{(k-1)(l-1)}g\circ f$, where

 It is well known from \cite{Gerst} that the cohomology $\mathsf{HHoch}(A)$ of the Hochschild complex with respect to the differential ${\mathrm d}^{}_{\mathsf{Hoch}}=\{\mu,\cdot\}$ has the structure of a Gerstenhaber algebra.
 More generally, there is a Gerstenhaber algebra structure on Hochschild cohomology of differential graded associative algebras \cite{Loday} and of $A_\infty$ algebras.
-Moreover if $A$ is endowed with a suitable inner product, then $\mathsf{HHoch}(A)$ is also a BV algebra.
+Moreover, if $A$ is endowed with a symmetric, invariant and non-degenerate inner product, then $\mathsf{HHoch}(A)$ is also a BV algebra \cite{Tradler}.